Riley-D-1/Software-Assesment-Task-1/PROJECT_DEVELOPMENT.md

 - The system should work on a wide variety of Windows devices.
 ### Specifications
 #### Functional Specifications
-The user needs to be able enter different parameters to adjust the results of the program.
+- The user needs to be able enter different parameters to adjust the results of the program.

-The system needs to be able to accept user inputs and will need to display information from the NASA API in a logical way through a GUI.
+- The system needs to be able to accept user inputs and will need to display information from the NASA API in a logical way through a GUI.
 This will include graphs, images, text and tables.

-At the program's core it needs Astronomy picture of the day (APOD)data and be able to view Asteroids that are close to earth with the NeoWs data.
+- At the program's core it needs Astronomy picture of the day (APOD)data and be able to view Asteroids that are close to earth with the NeoWs data.
 The program should allow users to navigate between their results by using a simple GUI.

-The user will interact with the program with a flask GUI and the readme will provide all of the .
-The GUI will be easy to navigate for all users.
+- The user will interact with the program with a flask GUI and the readme will provide all of the infomation that users need to install and use the program .
+The GUI will be easy to navigate for all users and include detailed explanations for what the data is .

-I will list the potential errors that users may run into and given them solutions in the readme file.The errors will be displayed in the terminal and on the website in a concise and clear way.
+- I will list the potential errors that users may run into and given them solutions in the readme file.The errors will be displayed in the terminal and on the website in a concise and clear way.
 The program will